net-lisias-ksp/Planetary-Diversity/README.md

-# Planetary-Diversity
+# Planetary-Diversity/L

 Creates some diversity on KSP Planets by changing the seeds of PQSMods and other things.
+Fork by Lisias.

 ## In a Hurry